 There isn’t really a shore, and you can jump in the water from the pier.
 There are basic facilities such as bathrooms.
 It seems like a restaurant has recently opened, but I recommend bringing your own food.

-Bacalar is located in southeastern Mexico close to the border of Belize, and it’s famous for its Lagoon of Seven Colors (Laguna de 7 Colores).
-It’s called like that because the water of the lagoon comes in very different shades of blue.
+Bacalar is one of the most popular destinations to visit.
+Located in southeastern Mexico, close to the border of Belize, the town is famous for its Lagoon of Seven Colors.
+It’s named after the water’s very different shades of blue.

-If you’d rather get there on your own, check out my guide on how to get from Tulum to Bacalar.
+➤ If you’d rather get there on your own, check out my guide on how to get from Tulum to Bacalar.

 Go Enjoy the Hustle and Bustle of Cancun